“With big events, the artistic and logistical details can reach nerve-racking proportions.”

 Musicians who shirk organizing often miss deadlines, cram at the last minute, infuriate coperformers, and otherwise underachieve.

-Smart planning plus thorough preparation add up to the surest formula for success.
+In sum, smart planning plus thorough preparation add up to the surest formula for success.